nominetresearch/microbit-networking-book/twowayunicast/twowayunicast.md

 to create two-way protocols.
 In these protocols, when a computer sends a message, it waits for a certain response to its message.

+!!! hint "Definition 2: _Ping_"
-*Definition 2* \[Ping\] Ping is an example of a two-way protocol.
+	Ping is an example of a two-way protocol.
 It is widely used in the Internet to test whether a networked computer is on and connected OK.

 Ping program sends a *Ping* message to test whether computers are OK.
 It expects this message to be echoed back, for example with a *Pong*